 Q: How much does it cost to add my details into the Clerksroom Mediator Database?

-A: As of 2 October 2017 we have two membership options available.
+A: We have two membership options available.
 You can join the database for free by selecting our Exclusive Membership package.
 This would mean that you are exclusive to Clerksroom only and we would administer any mediation enquiry that you receive via any avenue.

 Q: Are there any hidden costs/extras?